dinkzilla/mdl-ext/README.md

 Components built with the [Google Material Design Lite](https://github.com/google/material-design-lite) framework.
 MDLEXT provides the following components.

 * **Accordion**<br/>A WAI-ARIA friendly accordion component with vertcial or horizontal layout.
-* **Bordered fields**<br/> The Material Design Lite Ext (MDLEXT) bordered fieldscomponent demonstrates how you can create your own theme of MDL text fields.
+* **Bordered fields**<br/> The Material Design Lite Ext (MDLEXT) bordered fields component demonstrates how you can create your own theme of MDL text fields.
 * **Grid**<br/> A responsive grid based on element queries in favour of media queries.
 * **Lightboard**<br/>A lightboard is a translucent surface illuminated from behind, used for situations where a shape laid upon the surface needs to be seen with high contrast.
 In the "old days" of photography photograpers used a lightboard to get a quick view of, sorting and organizing their slides.
 * **Lightbox**<br/>A lightbox displays an image filling the screen, and dimming out the rest of the web page.
 It acts as a modal dialog using the `<dialog>` element as a container for the lightbox.